The Answer is Fun!

 Height Check Stations

 A guest's height is an important safety factor on many rides and attractions.
-Children can be measured at our Height Check Stations located on either side of International Street.
+Children can be measured at our Height Check Stations located at external front gate and at the rides.
 Colour-coded wristbands are provided at these locations and correspond to the colour found on the Rules and Regulations signs located at the entrance of each ride.
 For the safety of your child, shoes that contribute excessively to height should not be worn.
 We reserve the right to ask that shoes be removed to ensure that a child’s height is not being artificially enhanced or manipulated.
 If the Height Check Station is closed, a wristband can be obtained at the station of any ride as long as the guest meets the height requirement of that ride.

 Rider Eligibility and Sizing Limitations

-If you are concerned whether or not you can be accommodated safely on a ride, test seats are located at the ride entrance of: Behemoth, Leviathan, Lumberjack, and Skyhawk.
+If you are concerned whether or not you can be accommodated safely on a ride, test seats are located at the ride entrance of: Behemoth, Leviathan, Lumberjack, Skyhawk, and Yukon Striker.
 For other rides, you may enter the ride via the exit to ensure the restraints function properly prior to waiting in line.
 The rest of your party may wait for you outside the exit.

 First Aid is located in Medieval Faire beside the Spinovator ride and is staffed by certified Emergency Medical Technicians (EMT) at all times.
 If you need medical assistance please tell any Park employee and he/she will call First Aid and have an EMT dispatched to your location.
 Medication cannot be dispensed to minors without parental consent.